Multilevel rejection sampling for approximate Bayesian computation: Discussion

 Other improvements could focus on the discretisation used for the eCDF calculations.
 The MLMC-ABC method has no requirement of a regular lattice, and alternative choices would likely enable MLMC-ABC to scale to much higher dimensional parameter spaces.
 Adaptive grids that refine with each level is one option that could be considered; however, unstructured grids or kernel based methods also have potential.

-The coupling strategy could also be improved.
-Our current coupling depends only on the computation of the marginal posterior CDFs and assumes nothing about the underlying model.
-Can model specific features improve the coupling and obtain further variance reduction?
-The rejection sampling method certainly makes this difficult, but there may still be opportunities for improvement.
-The recent proposal by~\cite{Jasra2017} is one promising possibility.
+Improvements to the coupling scheme are also possible avenues for future consideration.
+The coupling approach we have considered depends only on the computation of the marginal posterior CDFs and assumes nothing about the underlying model.
+It may be possible to take advantage of certain model specific features to improve variance reduction.
+There may also be cases where the rejection sampling scheme is prohibitive for the more accurate acceptance levels.
+The combination of our coupling scheme with the MLSMC scheme recently proposed by~\cite{Beskos2016} and~\cite{Jasra2017} is a promising possibility to mitigate these issues.
 Future work should investigate, compare and contrast the variety of available coupling strategies in the growing body of literature on MLMC for ABC and Bayesian inverse problems.

 We have shown, in a practical way, how MLMC techniques can be applied to ABC inference.
 We also demonstrate that variance reduction strategies, even when applied to simple methods such as rejection sampling, can achieve performance improvements comparable, and in some cases superior, to modern advanced ABC methods based on MCMC and SMC methods.
 Therefore, the MLMC framework is a promising area for designing improved samplers for complex statistical problems with intractable likelihoods.